-I signed on with a personal trainer a few weeks ago after getting tired of trying to exercise on my own.
-After looking around at the various gyms in Springfield IL, I found Jeremy Ferry from Pure Performance Fitness, and we hit it off immediately.
+I signed on with a personal trainer a few weeks ago after getting tired of exercising on my own.
+After looking around at the various gyms in Springfield, IL, I found Jeremy Ferry from Pure Performance Fitness, and we hit it off immediately.

-For those of you who have been following along with this blog, you’re probably wondering why me, a guy who blogs often about fitness and has completed 3 Tough Mudders, would feel the need for a personal trainer.
+For those of you who have been following this blog, you're probably wondering why a guy who often blogs about fitness, has completed 3 Tough Mudders, and even wrote an entire healthy habits course would feel the need for a personal trainer.

-Here are 10 reasons why I decided to make the leap.
+Here are 10 reasons why I decided to hire a personal trainer.
 If you are on the fence about hiring a personal trainer, I hope these will encourage you to take that step.

-Have you ever met anyone who had a good personal trainer who wasn’t getting some serious results?
-When I walked into Jeremy’s gym, it was immediately apparent that the people who had been consistently showing up for awhile were getting amazing results.
-I even talked to one lady there who had lost over 100lbs since joining a few years ago and looked amazing.
+Have you ever met anyone who had a good personal trainer who wasn't getting some serious results?
+When I walked into Jeremy's gym, it was immediately apparent that the people who had been consistently showing up for a while were getting amazing results.
+I even talked to one lady who had lost over 100lbs since joining a few years ago and looked amazing.